mjordan/greatesthits/README.md

 ## Configuration

-Currently there is no configuration.
-This proof of concept is intended to be used on the Islandora Playbook, with the GreatestHits server running on the laptop running Ansible.
-In that case, the server's address i `10.0.2.2.`.
-Therefore, while this is still a basic proof of concept, the address of remote GreatestHits server is hard coded to `http://10.0.2.2:3000`.
+The only configuration option is the base URL of the GreatestHits server, which can be set at `/admin/config/system/greatesthits`.
+If you are running this on the Islandora Playbook, and your GreatestHits server is running on the Ansible host, the this setting should be address should be `http://10.0.2.2:3000`.

-There is a block, "GreatestHits for nodes", that shows the number of hits recorded by GreatestHits for the current node.
+Also, there is a block, "GreatestHits for nodes", that shows the number of hits recorded by GreatestHits for the current node.

 ## Current maintainer